 Their relative speed = (6 – 4) km/hr = 2 km/hr

 = 333.3 m

-Concept 3 – Trains and Platforms, Time and distance Question SBI Clerk
+Concept 3 – Trains and Platforms, SBI Clerk Time and Distance Questions

 - When two trains are going in the same direction, then their relative speed is the difference between the two speeds.

 - When two trains are moving in the opposite direction, then their relative speed is the sum of the two speeds.

 - When a train crosses a stationary man/ pole/ lamp post/ signpost- in all these cases, the object in which the train crosses are stationary and the distance traveled is the length of the train.

 - When it crosses a platform/ bridge- in these cases, the object in which the train crosses is stationary and the distance traveled is a sum of the length of the train and the length of the object.